carbeck/ayerigrammar/README.md

 3. Morphological Typology `chapters/morphtyp.tex`
 4. Grammatical Categories `chapters/gramcat.tex`
    1. Nouns
-   2. Pronouns
+   2. Pronoun
+   3. Adjectives

 Currently working on:

 * Grammatical Categories
-  3. Adjectives
   4. Adpositions
   5. Verbs

-The sections not currently worked on have been proofread once by myself (I am not a native English speaker; corrections are welcome).
-They should already provide useful information, but I will still make changes every now and then if I notice something to be wrong or information to be missing.
+The sections not currently worked on have been proofread once by myself.
+Note that I am not a native English speaker; corrections are thus welcome.
+The proofread parts should already provide useful information, however, I will still make changes every now and then if I notice something to be wrong or information to be missing.
 If you're brave, you can also [take a look at the most recently compiled PDF](https://rawgit.com/carbeck/ayerigrammar/master/grammar.pdf).
+I will tag a release (basically "first edition") only when everything is as complete as I can get it for the moment.
+Notably, the section on syntax---discussing the various constituent types (NP, VP, PP, ...) and how to put them together to form valid sentences---is missing so far, since my approach is to go from the smallest to the largest units.

 Compiling
 =========